 How do natural dye extracts differ from dry or fresh plant materials?

-The difference is that they are much more concentrated.
-Because only dye material is taken from dry plant materials and the rest is returned to the soil as pulp.
-So, for example, you can reach a color you reach using 1kg of dry pomegranate peel with 10g pomegranate extract.
+The difference is that they are much more concentrated because only dyeing substances are taken from dry plant materials and the rest is returned to the soil as pulp.
+So, for example, you can reach a desired shade of color using 10g of pomegranate extract instead of 1kg of dry pomegranate peels.
 When we look from this point of view, we can actually see that the extracts are more affordable.
 Another advantage is that it allows you to make standard dyeing.
-Because the amount of dyestuff in the extract is constant, it is possible to achieve the same result in repeated dyeing.
+Because the amount of dyestuff in the extract is constant, it is possible to achieve the same result in multiple applications.
 It can be difficult to achieve this with dry plant material.
 Also, since they are in powder form, it is very easy to mix them with each other in a controlled manner.

 Should I definitely do mordanting?